How to Use This Calculator

 Review Your Results

-The calculator displays six cards: XOR Result, Result (Binary), Result (Hex), Differing Bits, Bit Similarity (%), and A in Binary.
+The calculator displays seven cards: XOR Result, Result (Binary), Result (Hex), Differing Bits, Bit Similarity (%), Number A (Binary), and Number B (Binary).
+Additionally, an insights panel provides deeper interpretations of your results.

 Example Calculation